-(See a more detailed review of this book in Recommended Resources)
+(See a more detailed review of this book in Recommended Resources listed below)

 Among a host of insightful gems I discovered were really interesting and useful ideas about establishing ‘safety’ in the coaching relationship.
 The author argues that most people enter into any interaction making judgements about the level of danger vs the level of safety in the relationship.
 When people sense a higher level of danger or risk, defences rise and protection becomes the 'main game'; when people sense safety the new, riskier perspective is more easily explored.